mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ![With stop sequences](../assets/images/hands-on-llm-tutorial/011b.png)
 {% endgallery %}

-That's a rudiemntary chatbot.
+That's a rudimentary chatbot.
 Each time we hit generate, the previous conversations (the history) are being sent, along with the latest input.
 The model produces an output until it hits the stop sequence.

 {% notice "info" %}